bkoshik/Calc/README.md

 # Calc
-It's simple calc with other languages
+It's simple calc on python with 3 languages